nteissler/seatsniper/readme.md

 -------
 ###Main Program
 You have to use fully qualified paths for the executables that are not included in you PATH variable.
+These aren't necessary if running manually from the root directory of the project, but the script isn't practical unless run from a cronjob, so absolute paths are a good idea when in doubt.
 Open up tracker and change the lines marked #change (lines 6,7,8)

 The first line sources the *alert.sh* script, importing those functions listed inside, in this case, it is the sendText function we are interested in.
 You have to make this alert.sh file, see alertExample.sh for a template.